muhammadaziz01-dev/javascript-questions/README.md

 #### Javob: D

 The `colorChange` function is static.
-Static methods are designed to live only on the constructor in which they are created, and cannot be passed down to any children or called upon class instances.
+Static methods are designed to live only on the constructor in which they are created, va cannot be passed down to any children or called upon class instances.
 Since `freddie` is an instance of class Chameleon, the function cannot be called upon it.
 A `TypeError` is thrown.

 </p>
 </details>

 ---

-###### 9. Natija qanday chiqadi
+###### 9. Natija qnday chiqadi

 ```javascript
 let greeting;